McLaughlin’s XXXX Coffee Children of Nations Trade Cards Set (K66) and Checklist

 This is not really one of those as, to date, baseball is the only sport featured that I have seen thus far.
 But it is similar in that each card represents a particular country or territory of an area around the world.

 Pictured here, it also seems to be inside of a brownish border.
-The stock on this is a little thinner than the standard trade cards, however, so it could have been part of an advertising display.
+However the brown part is merely background on the poster.
+As you might expect, since these are cutouts from a poster, the stock on these are a little thinner than the standard trade cards.

 Collectors should note that McLaughlin’s printed several other trade cards and that some were very similar, but different, from these.